 Write thoughts, not words

-An entry in the Visitor's Book on this Web site:
+An entry in the Visitor's Book (on the contents page of this Web site):

 Dear Chris,

-Thanks for your encouraging e-mail on my bystander.info Web site.
+Thanks for your encouraging e-mail on my Bystander Web site.

 I try to transfer this raw honesty in self-communication to my writing, so that as I talk to you reading this stuff, I am also talking to myself.